NestCrafts/nestjs-pgpromise/README.md

 | username	| The username to access db.    |
 |password | The username's password |

-Provide the credentials for minio module by importing it as :
+Provide the credentials for pg-promise module by importing it as :

 ## As Connection object